 This is one of our favorite myths to hear.
-One of the ingredients in e-liquid, propylene glycol, is used in anti-freeze.
+One of the ingredients in vape juice, propylene glycol, is used in anti-freeze.
 I’m not exactly sure how that translates to e-liquids containing anti-freeze, but the claim was made and ruffled the feathers of the vaping industry.
 To us, that’s like saying you’re drinking water when you’re really drinking a soda or a beer.

 The funny part about PG being used in anti-freeze is that it is intended to make the anti-freeze less harmful if it is swallowed.
 You want to know what else contains PG that is meant for adult consumption?
 Fireball whiskey.
 On top of that, PG is used in many hospitals to help keep areas sanitary.